amch-med23/AirBnB_clone/README.md

 we start the console by this comman
 1- python3 console.py
-2- (HBNB) --> start using any of the CRUD (whether if the user needs to create,
+2- (HBNB) --> start using any of the CRUD (whether if the user needs to create, show,